VPN Internet Access to Link Business Sites

 to link commercial facilities.

-to cost effectively link dozens, hundreds or even thousands of
+effectively link dozens, hundreds or even thousands of facilities

-facilities into a single enterprise.
-This includes businesses
+into a single enterprise.
+This includes businesses as diverse

-communications and transportation, to name a few.
-Traditional
+and transportation, to name a few.
+Traditional solutions, such

-solutions, such as point to point private lines and Frame Relay
+as point to point private lines and Frame Relay networks, have

-networks, have their advantages.
-But a newer wide area networking
+their advantages.
+But a newer wide area networking scheme becomes

-scheme becomes more and more attractive as the number of locations
+more and more attractive as the number of locations increases.

 Why Point to Point Private Lines?